openbridge/ob_redshift_unload/README.md

-# Redshift Unload
+# Redshift Extracts
-This script is meant to simplify running a [Redshift `UNLOAD` command](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html).
-One of the gaps with the `UNLOAD` command is the fact it will not output a header row to the `UNLOADED` data.
+This script is meant to simplify creating extracts from Redshift by running a pre-pakcaged [`UNLOAD` command](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html).
+It also solves a big gap with the `UNLOAD` command: it will not output a header row.
+Not cool!

 This script automatically retrieves and adds headers to the file before output all from the convenience of a simple Dcoker container.
+A future update will also perform an audits to ensure the extracts match the runtime parameters.

 ## Requirements
 Everything is built into the container, including [`psycopg2`](http://initd.org/psycopg/docs/install.html) and other OS and Python packages.
 You will need to have connection details to your Redshift host and the AWS credentials to write the `UNLOADED` data to an S3 bucket.